 Today her goals are to inspire her students to be confident, creative, and passionate young dance artists, while connecting the community of Terrace through dance.

 Miss Jess has taught and choreographed for the following dance schools, Essence of Dance Inc., Surrey, BC, Arts Umbrella, Vancouver, BC, iDance, Vancouver BC, Harbour Dance Studios, Nanaimo, BC, Wesbrook Community Centre, UBC, Danzmode, Burnaby, BC, North Shore Academy of Dancing, North Vancouver, BC, and Dance Co-Marlowe Windsor, Vancouver BC and Free Elements Dance Studio, Terrace BC.

-Currently, Miss Jess is the Co-owner of Free Elements Dance Studio, in Terrace BC.
-For the 2019/2020 Season she will be teaching Senior, Junior, and Youth Company Ballet/Pointe, Sr/Jr Company Acro, Sr/Jr Company Modern, General Intermediate Modern, General Jr/Inter/Senior Acro and Miss Jess will co-direct the Free Elements Company Choreography Rehearsals and Masterclassses with Molly Boyetchko.
+Currently, Miss Jess is the Co-owner of Free Elements Dance Studio.
+For the 2020/2021 Season she will be teaching Senior, Junior, Youth, and Junior Youth Company Ballet, Senior & Junior Company Pointe, Acrobatics (all levels), Sr/Jr Company Modern, General Intermediate Modern. and Miss Jess will co-direct the Free Elements Company Choreography Rehearsals and Masterclassses with Molly Boyetchko.